deleniv88/deleniv88/README.md

 ### Hi there 👋
+My name is Andrii.
+I'm a junior Frontend developer.

 <!--
 **deleniv88/deleniv88** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.